Imaginous/Cowboy_Untamed/README.md

 - Disable speed limit of your Cowboy bike.
 - Set field weakening to increase the maximum speed.
 - Enable *Auto Unlock* on the V1+ model.
 - Use shortcuts to unlock/lock your bike, turn on/off the lights.
-These can also be used in automation apps like *Tasker*.
+These can also be used in combination with the original Cowboy app and with automation apps like *Tasker*.
 - *Set and forget*, just make the settings you want and start using the original Cowboy app again.

 <p float="left">